 Watering Needs

-Make sure you water the plants regularly and give them enough sunlight.
+Ensure you water the plants regularly and provide them with sufficient sunlight.

 You can plant the seeds in the ground or in containers.
 Just follow the steps above.